How Managers Can Confidently Lead in an Uncertain Future

 - Unsatisfied and antsy team members leaving their jobs in huge numbers,

-- Critical need to answer the call for stronger DEI efforts, and so much more!
+- The critical need to answer the call for stronger DEI efforts, and so much more!

 It has never been more important for companies to find, hire, and/or promote people who are up for these ambiguous challenges.
 But, for those of us who are currently leaders, how do you become a confident leader amid the absolute madness that surrounds you and your team today?
 How do you lead and, at the same time, navigate the uncertain future?